top of page

 • The injured employee has a history of changing jobs or medical providers often.

-• The incident happened before or just after a weekend, strike, or holiday.
+• The incident happened before or after a weekend, strike, or holiday.

 • The incident happened just before an imminent termination or expiring contract.